-After enrollment, students ultimately select a main program offered by one of the departments or the Global Studies Program at the end of their first year, in the same manner as students who were admitted through the general entrance exam.
+After enrollment, students ultimately select a main program offered by one of the main programs or the Global Studies Program at the end of their first year, in the same manner as students who were admitted through the general entrance exam.
+Students select the Human Developmental Sciences special program at the time of enrollment.